 - Synthetic identity theft: Sometimes, criminals don’t just use a single stolen identity; they create fictitious persons by patching together various identities.
 They then use these new identities to take out loans and apply for credit cards.

 These are just some of the most common types of identity theft, and the list is always growing.
 Opportunistic criminals take advantage of trends to find new ways to use stolen identities.
-The recent spike in COVID-related scams is a recent example.

 The More You Know: Identity theft dates as far back as the 1800s in the form of voter fraud.5 Now, fraudsters use stolen identities to commit all kinds of fraud, including credit card, health insurance and care, and tax fraud.